openedx/openedx-events/docs/decisions/0003-events-payload.rst

 design goal.
 The contracts we are creating here should be stable enough to support the growth of the extensions community.
 That said, things should be allowed to evolve in a backwards compatible manner.
 When things inevitable break, they should break in CI.
-Which should not require the code of The Open edX platform to test integrations.
+Which should not require the code of the Open edX platform to test integrations.